The-MoonTg-project/Moon-Userbot/README.md

 **Recommend: _sqlite_**

 ### Contributions
-_Contributions of any type are welcome like modules etc.
+_Contributions of any type are welcome like modules etc. Feel free to do pr's with your changes, we'll review it within next 24hours_

+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 <h2>Support</h2>
  <li><a href='https://t.me/moonuserbot'>Channel</a> with latest news on the official telegram [en]</li>